 Many of those techniques considered innovative back then are mainstream today.
 That inspired Dr. Razdolsky to develop his own techniques.
 He held five patents on orthodontic techniques in the 1990s.

 Dr. Razdolsky is a Diplomate of the American Board of Orthodontics.
 His professional affiliations include the American and European Associations of Orthodontists, World Federation of Orthodontists, the Midwestern and Illinois State Societies of Orthodontists, the American Dental Society, the Illinois and Chicago Dental Societies, Academy of General Dentistry, and the Alpha Omega International Dental Fraternity.
 Dr. Razdolsky is also an active member of reputable Seattle Study club.

 In his spare time, Dr. Razdolsky enjoys pilates, swimming, traveling, and the outdoors.
 He and his wife, Anna, have four children—two boys and two girls—and it appears as though the string of dental field careers will continue.
 Their son Laniel and daughter-in-law Monika are both dentists and own a practice in Lake Forest, Illinois, Lake Forest Dental Associates.
 Daughter Elizabeth completed her Ph.D. / DMD dual degree at University of Illinois Dental School, Ph.D. in Wound Healing and Tissue Engineering along with Doctor of Dental Medicine.
-She will seek a carrier in Orthodontics and Academics.
-Their son Richard recieved DDS from NYU Dental School this May and started General Practice Hospital Residency.
-Their daughter Marjey graduated from University of Wisconsin, Madison and is starting dental school Fall 2018.
+She will seek a career in Orthodontics and Academics.
+Their son Richard received DDS from NYU Dental School this May and is practicing in Wisconsin.
+Their daughter Marjey graduated from University of Wisconsin, Madison and started Dental School Fall 2018.